 I love studying and continuing with my professional development; to this end I attend regular seminars, and I have also completed a course in Bach Flower Remedies for Homeopaths (Bach Centre Levels 1 and 2), nutritional supplementation training, homeobotanical therapy and I am a qualified CEASE practitioner.
 I am also a registered hair tissue mineral analysis practitioner (HTMA) and have recently embarked on formal nutrition training with the School of Health, in order to obtain a diploma in nutrition.
 These various therapies are all proving to be a wonderful addition to my practice.

-I am a fully registered member of the Society of Homeopaths which is the main governing body for homeopaths in this country.
+I am a fully registered member of the Society of Homeopaths which is the main governing body for homeopaths in the UK.
 This means that I abide by the Society's Code of Ethics and Practice, and I am fully licensed and hold professional insurance.

 I aim to tread as lightly on our planet as possible.
 To this end, I am registered with ICO for Data Protection, and am therefore able to run an almost completely paper-free office, with the exception of business cards and printed invoices on request, all of which are printed on recycled paper.
 Where possible, I cycle, walk or use public transport to get to my patient consultations.